Easy Pimento Cheese Grits

 I use a great seasoning mix from A.C.
 Legg’s that I picked up on Amazon.
 It has just the right blend of spices without having too much sage or black pepper.

 I cook the quick fix homemade breakfast sausage as soon as I make it.
-I crumble it and freeze it in batches so I can make breakfast cups for Anita’s breakfasts during the week.
+I crumble it and freeze it in batches so I can make breakfast cups for my wife’s breakfasts during the week.
 You can also form it into patties.
 I also love smoking breakfast sausage for a fantastically different flavor.

 Quick Fix Homemade Breakfast Sausage